 The administration and faculty welcome you to St. Isidore School.
 St. Isidore School operates under a philosophy that involves well-understood standards of conduct.
 It is essential that parents/guardians know and understand the standards of conduct expected of their children.
 It is also essential that each student accept total responsibility for his/her conduct at all times.
 This handbook serves two primary functions.
 First is to assist in the efficient and orderly functioning of St. Isidore School.
 Second, and a result of the first, is to assist in the creation of conditions that produce the highest quality educational experience for every student.
 Given the complex nature of education and common purpose, it is impossible to predetermine a policy to cover every situation.
 Accordingly, the administration, after due consideration, from time to time, may be required to make changes to this handbook.
-When necessary changes are made, parents and other interested parties will be notified.
+When necessary, changes are made, parents and other interested parties will be notified.
 Changes become effective immediately unless otherwise noted.

 Please take time to read this handbook for our mutual benefit.
 Parents and students must sign a copy of the Policy Agreement for each child at the beginning of each school year stating you have read the handbook with them, and they understand and are willing to comply with the policies and regulations written.
-Parents are also asked to sign and return the Parental Permission Form sent home with your child/children at the beginning of each school year.
-In addition, the 2020 Return to School Acknowledgment and Authorization agreement must be returned.